 Daniel Gomez-Ibanez (WHOI)

 Brian Kieft (MBARI)

-Project Description:

-Abstract:
+Lead Institutions: Woods Hole Oceanographic Institution (WHOI) and Monterey Bay Aquarium Research Institution (MBARI)

+Project Champion: CAPT Kirsten Trego, HQ USCG/MER

+Abstract.

+The Propeller Driven LRAUV System is designed as a helicopter-portable platform, with corresponding communications buoys and which functions as a multi-mission capable system.
+Through designing, fabricating and testing two platforms, two sets of sensing capabilities and three communication and navigation buoys, the LRAUV project team will provide a suitable deployment package to support USCG-led Arctic oil spill response.
+In sum, the ADAC LRAUV project, led by WHOI and MBARI, creates a rapid response solution to incidents occurring in the maritime environment, and increases situational awareness by characterizing the undersea and under ice conditions of ocean surroundings, autonomously, and capable at great distances from first responders in an Arctic maritime crisis.

-Increasing level of commercial marine activity in high latitudes creates an ever-growing risk of oil spills.
+Increasing level of commercial marine activity in high latitudes creates an ever-growing risk of oil spills in ice laden waters.
 Characterizing oil spills in remote and austere Arctic locations is a daunting challenge to the U.S. Coast Guard.
-Through 6 years of focused research and engineering, the LRAUV team at WHOI and MBARI have taken the original baseline Tethys Autonomous Underwater Vehicle (AUV), created by LRAUV Project Investigator Dr. Jim Bellingham, to design, develop and fabricate a specialized easily portable long-range Arctic-capable Tethys platform equipped with oil sensors, new software and navigation systems.
-In addition to creating (1) LRAUV, the project team has (2) provided demonstrations of the LRAUV survey capability, (3) created a simulator for establishing Standard Operating Procedures (SOP) related to AUV oil spill deployments, (4) designed and created three communications and navigation agnostic Arctic buoys, (5) designed and fabricated exchangeable nose sections with communications and homing capabilities and a mechanical retrieval and docking capability for ease of shipborne handling and recovery, (6) completed a review of a reduced cost design for USCG leveraging additive manufacturing; (7) demonstrated LRAUV system in extensive open water tests on real world oil seeps in Santa Barbara Channel California and (8) tested LRAUV in fresh water under ice.
+Through 6 years of focused research and engineering, the LRAUV team at WHOI and MBARI have taken the original baseline Tethys Autonomous Underwater Vehicle (AUV), created by LRAUV Project Investigator Dr. Jim Bellingham, through a significant re-design effort, and have developed and fabricated a specialized easily portable long-range Arctic-capable Tethys platform equipped with oil sensors, new software and navigation systems.

+Through six years of investigations, in addition to creating (1) LRAUV, the project team has (2) provided demonstrations of the LRAUV survey capability, (3) created a simulator for establishing Standard Operating Procedures (SOP) related to AUV oil spill deployments, (4) designed and created three communications and navigation agnostic Arctic buoys, (5) designed and fabricated exchangeable nose sections with communications and homing capabilities and a mechanical retrieval and docking capability for ease of shipborne handling and recovery, (6) completed a review of a reduced cost design for USCG leveraging additive manufacturing; (7) demonstrated LRAUV system in extensive open water tests in real world oil seeps in Santa Barbara Channel California and (8) tested LRAUV in fresh water under ice in northern New England.

+In ADAC Program Year 7, the LRAUV System team’s research agenda is focused on fabrication tasks associated with completing the second platform, develop additional software for improved operator-system interface, conduct investigations of fine detail testing to ensure the platform and communication systems perform in accordance with technical specifications, develop and prosecute expanded under-ice tests to evaluate LRAUV System’s performance in the full range of envisioned spill response missions in an ice-laden environment as well as high latitude tests to evaluate critical navigation systems that can only be practically evaluated in an Arctic setting.
+The research agenda also includes advancing low cost production studies, producing testing documentation and familiarization of USCG personnel in LRAUV System operations in accordance Project Champion direction.